HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingwebui/index.md

 ## Overview

 The **Admin UI** provides a user interface to several Domino REST APIs.
 It thus serves as an example of what a [React](https://reactjs.org/) application using the Domino REST APIs is capable of.
 It covers schema, scope, and app management.
-Anything that can be done using the Web UI can also be done using Postman, curl, Swagger UI, or similar tools.
+Anything that can be done using the Admin UI can also be done using Postman, curl, Swagger UI, or similar tools.
 There are [tutorials](../../tutorial/index.md) to walk you through the same.

 <!-- prettier-ignore -->
 !!! note